 How Often Do Goldfinches Eat?

-Goldfinches eat as often as they can to meet their daily energy requirements.
+Goldfinches eat as often as possible to meet their daily energy requirements.

-- To sustain their growth, goldfinch chicks are fed twice each hour.
+- Goldfinch chicks are fed twice each hour to sustain their growth.
 In addition, the parents carry partially digested food (mainly composed of seeds and some insects) in their crops.